 12. Everybody Writes: Your Go-To Guide for Creating Ridiculously Good Content

 For a more modern take on written communication, read Everybody Writes by Ann Handley.
 You’ll find this book particularly beneficial if you ever need to write copy for your webpages, content for your blog, or even social media posts.
 Even if the content you create tends to be just a few sentences long, the advice in this book will ensure it reflects your brand values and voice.

 13. The Definitive Book of Body Language

 Communication is not just verbal and written: body language also speaks volumes.
 It’s easy to forget to pay attention to body language, but this can mean you send the wrong message unintentionally.
 After reading The Definitive Book of Body Language by Allan and Barbara Pease, you’ll know how to read others’ nonverbal cues and become more aware of your own.

-Reading books is a great start to learn communication skills — but you must also put your skills into practice!
-In fact, a combination of studying on your own and practice through communication exercises as a team is the ultimate recipe for success.
-Plus, if you know that any other team members are struggling, share a recommendation of whatever you find to be the most effective communication skills book from this list.
+Reading books for communication skills is a great start to learn the basics — but you must also put your skills into practice!
+A combination of studying on your own and practice in real-life situations is the ultimate recipe for success.
+To gain that practice, try these communication exercises for teams.
+Plus, if you know that some of your team members are struggling, share this list of books for communication skills with them.